 „Up we go“

-In the beginning of October, I had a chance to participate in Training course „Up we go” in the beautiful nature of Latvia where you can experience all 4 seasons in 1 day, sunbathing just in the T-shirt during lunch break and heavy rain and cold feet in the afternoon.
+At the beginning of October, I had a chance to participate in the Training course „Up we go” in the beautiful nature of Latvia where you can experience all 4 seasons in 1 day, sunbathing just in the T-shirt during lunch break and heavy rain and cold feet in the afternoon.

 Most meaningful outcome of this training for me was to understand different behaviours of people, to be able to reveal the behavioural styles and to communicate in more effective way.
 I believe I could apply those learnings also out of this training in working with any team.
 I would for sure recommend this training to anyone working in teams or managing people.
 In general, I believe Erasmus+ projects are amazing opportunities to gain new skills, develop yourself, get to know different cultures and interesting people and last but not least have fun and enjoy great time 🙂